 What is the lowest credit score for car financing?

-Many of our customers who have bad credit often ask us, ‘what’s the lowest credit score for car finance?’.
+Many of our customers who have bad credit often ask us, ‘What’s the lowest credit score for car finance?’.
 If you’ve already checked your credit score, you’ll know what your score is and if it’s classed as ‘poor, ‘fair’ ‘good’, ‘very good’ or ‘excellent’.
-In the UK, there is three main credit referencing agencies which tend to be the most popular.
-Each credit agency has its own credit scoring criteria and benchmarks.
+In the UK, there are three main credit referencing agencies which tend to be the most popular.
+Each credit agency has its own credit scoring criteria for car finance and benchmarks.
 This means what may be seen as ‘good’ to one could be ‘poor’ to another.
 Unfortunately, there’s no magic number to get approved for car finance and each individual lender will have the final say on if they want to offer you finance or not.
 Let’s take a look at how each credit referencing agency compares.

 How is your credit score calculated?